OpenLocalizationTestOrg/AX-Docs-Sandbox.ar-sa/financials/accounts-payable/accounts-payable.md

 ---
-title: TEST HB OF V1 WHEN V2 in HO folder.
-Accounts payable home page
+title: Accounts payable home page
 description: This topic provides a list of the help topics and other resources that are available for Accounts payable.
 author: twheeloc
 manager: AnnBe